Eating healthy - A matter of heart

 Dr. Michael Greger

-Dr. Wareham has been following a plant-based diet for 50 years.
-The physician refers to a study by the Cleveland Clinic in Ohio, which shows that a low-fat and pure plant-based diet may stop heart disease.
-He explains this in an interview with the website Veggie Channel:
+Dr. Wareham had been following a plant-based diet for 50 years.
+The physician referred to a study by the Cleveland Clinic in Ohio, which shows that a low-fat and pure plant-based diet may stop heart disease.
+He explained this in an interview with the website Veggie Channel: